saullainez/notes-python/README.md

  # Functionality
  * Registration and login.
  * Once you are logged in, you can:
- * Create, read and update notes
+ * Create, read and deletes notes